Guitar Repair Technician 201 (GRT201): Advanced Fret Levelling, Recrowning & Finish

 • Guitar mat, towel, or rag to protect work surfaces

-• Stable neck support — either one full-length caul or multiple individual rests
+• Full length neck support — either one full-length caul or multiple individual rests

 • Electronic chromatic tuner (pedal, clip-on, or smartphone app)